-Watch the following documentaries, the first 4 are Google Drive links.
-For the final two search on Youtube.com
+Watch the below documentaries, the first four are on Google Drive.
+For the final two search on Youtube.

 - Zoe Laughlin How To Make: The Trainer - Zoe Laughlin How To Make: The Toothbrush - Zoe Laughlin How To Make: Headphones - The Secret Story of Stuff Materials of the Modern Age - Megafactories (any episodes that interest you) - How it's made (any episodes that interest you)